British Hallmarks: A Quick GuideCopyright © David Boettcher 2006 - 2020 all rights reserved.

 The shield shapes around cameo marks, and around incuse marks if they have them, are an important part of a sponsor's mark.
 This applies to all the parts of a hallmark, but the shield shape is especially important for sponsor's marks where there are lots of similar sets of initials that must all be unique punches.

+Date letters are always punched in cameo, the extra complication of a cameo mark over the simpler incuse mark makes them more distinct and less easy to fake.
 Note that the shield shapes around date letters were often different, simpler, on small items such as watch cases, because it is more difficult to make a fancy shaped small punch.
 Hallmarks in watch cases were made by ‘press punches’.
 These had all the separate hallmarks; town mark, standard mark and date letter, combined into one punch that was applied using a fly press.
 This gives the layout of the hallmarks a regular appearance, which forgers often did not understand or replicate.

 The hallmarks shown in the image here are from the silver case of a watch made by the company of William Ehrhardt Ltd. of Birmingham, England.

 Reading from the top and then left to right the hallmarks are: